Relationships and Intimacy

 Depending on your physical symptoms, it might be something you and your partner – and your doctor – can manage together over the short and/or long term.
 Speak openly and honestly with your physician when you meet, and take the time to describe how the symptoms affect intimate acts in detail.
 Your doctor may have some suggestions.

-In the short term, on a romantic date with your partner, assess what you feel you can do and discuss with him or her.
-You may suspect that your partner will settle for nothing less than sexual intercourse, but your partner may be open to adapting to what you can do at that time.
+In the short term, assess what you feel you can do and discuss with him or her.
+You may suspect that your partner or date will settle for nothing less than sexual intercourse, but your partner may be open to adapting to what you can do at that time.
 Discuss sexual activities openly and honestly and invite him or her to share their thoughts and desires with you too.
-Sitting and touching can help the conversation.

 Also, don’t forgo intimacy completely; activities such as kissing, hugging, caressing each other and body massage could help you feel better physically.
-Get that mind-body connection working for you!
 There is a lot you could do with your partner outside of sexual intercourse (penetrative sex).
 Being willing to explore and engage in other types of physical intimacy could increase your desire and improve your self-esteem, making you less hesitant to be intimate.

 Steroids are a valuable tool in treating Crohn’s and colitis flare-ups.
 Unfortunately, they may also have a dampening effect on sexual drive as well as sexual function in some people.
 In addition, the weight gain associated with steroids may affect the way you feel about your image.